-- JCQ Instructions for conducting non-examination assessments - JCQ Notice to Centres Teachers sharing non-examination assessment material and candidates' work - JCQ Information for candidates: non-examination assessment # - JCQ Information for candidates social media# - Subject specific documentation published by the awarding bodies - Parmiter's NEA calendar #
+- JCQ^{CIC} Instructions for conducting non-examination assessments - JCQ^{CIC} Notice to Centres Teachers sharing non-examination assessment material and candidates' work - JCQ^{CIC} Notice to Centres Informing candidates of their centre assessed marks - JCQ^{CIC} Artificial Intelligence (AI) Use in Assessments: Protecting the Integrity of Qualifications - JCQ^{CIC} Guidance for Teachers /Assessors: Plagiarism in Assessments - JCQ^{CIC} Reasonable Adjustments GCE A Level Science - JCQ^{CIC} Information for candidates: non-examination assessment # - JCQ^{CIC} Information for candidates social media# - Subject specific documentation published by the awarding bodies - Parmiter's NEA calendar # (this document is published at the end of September once Heads of Department have finalised deadlines)

-All of these documents are available on the VLE (Staff Portal - Exams & Coursework) and all Heads of Department are directed to them at the start of the academic year.
-The # symbol indicates those documents available on the school website (Curriculum - GCSE Options & Coursework).
+The symbol indicates those documents available on the Google Drive in All Staff > Exams & NEA.
+All Heads of Department are directed to them at the start of the academic year.
+The # symbol indicates those documents available on the school website.